miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

     $ ls
     apple.txt bar/ foo/ somefiles.txt

 A slash (`/`) post-fixed after a name indicates that it is a directory.
 In this case, `bar` and `foo` are directories.
-Anything not with a slash are all files.
+Any items without slashes behind their names (apple.txt, somefiles.txt) are content files.

 #### Flags

-In addition to performing a general task, a command may also contain flags to specify a specific task you want the command to do.
+In addition to performing a general task, a command may also contain flags to specify a certain task you want to do.
 A flag is anything prefixed with a dash (`-`) that follows the command name.

 For example, you can type `ls -l`.
 In this case, `l` being the flag, to display the content of the directory in a nice list view.